iLib-js/ilib-mono/README.md

           include localized strings
         - resource: write out a resource file format with the translations in it
+    - flavor: the flavor attribute to use for Android resource files.
+      The flavor usually applies to all resources in a particular subdirectory, and corresponds to a particular customer for a white label app.
+Each resource produced from the source file will have the given flavor.
+If not specified, there is no flavor attribute for the resources.
     - template: a path template to use to generate the path to the translated output files.
 The template replaces strings in square brackets